 - Surgery: Sometimes used to release compression on the spinal cord or a nerve root, or to remove a tumor.

-If you or someone you love has neck pain from an accident or injury, you should seek the advice of a Santa Ana personal injury attorney.
+If you or someone you love has neck pain from an accident or injury, you should seek the advice of a Santa Ana neck injury attorney.
 If you are located in Orange County, please contact HN Injury Lawyers at (657) 333-5726.
 We will give you a free and confidential consultation to help determine your rights.
 Please call us now.